28 February, from 6-9pm, Location: Marae

 It is the people, it is the people, it is the people

-Although the plan for development of the whenua will show landscaping, pathways, and a few buildings, that’s not the heart of the design.
+Although the plan for the development of the whenua will show landscaping, pathways, and a few buildings, that’s not the heart of the design.
 The central question that the team working on the master plan focus on is ‘How Might We bring whanau together on the whenua?’

-Over the last few months the team has been working on gathering lots of different inspiration and research.
+Over the last few months, the team has been working on gathering lots of different inspiration and research.
 When we start running the co-design workshops with whanau in the coming year, you will have all the information and inspiration you need to be at your most creative.
-You deserve to have a world class experience at the workshops in 2018 because we want to develop a world class reserve for cultural connection, healing, learning, and caring for the environment.
+You deserve to have a world-class experience at the workshops in 2018 because we want to develop a world-class reserve for cultural connection, healing, learning, and caring for the environment.

 Next workshop for whanau - Wednesday, February 28th 6-8pm at the Marae.